Copyright and Plagiarism

 Copyright infringement is about using creative work without permission.
 Copyright infringement happens whenever we use someone else's creative work without their permission.
 Does that mean that every time we quote someone in our papers we need to ask for their permission?
 No!
 This is because the copyright law has a concept called "fair use" built into it.
 You can read all about fair use elsewhere in this guide but the kind of quoting that you would do in a paper would nearly always be a fair use.

 So, it is possible to plagiarize without infringing copyright.
 It is also possible to infringe copyright without plagiarizing.

-Nearly any use images, video, or audio are allowed in class presentations are made in face-to-face classes in a classroom setting is permitted.
+Nearly any use of images, video, or audio is allowed in class presentations made in face-to-face classes in a classroom setting.
 This broad exception does not apply to copying and distributing text so doing something like photocopying an article might not be allowed.
 This exception also doesn't apply in the online/remote classroom.

 We are often asked by students or student clubs if it is okay to show a movie.
 There are, basically, two contexts in which you could show a movie without public performance rights (the license that allows you to show a movie legally in public when you are not the copyright owner): in your private home (as long as you're not opening it to the general public or charging admission) or in a classroom as part of a class.
 For virtually all other showings you will need have public performance rights in order to show a movie.

 Instructors provide materials such as lecture slides, assignments and journal articles to help students learn in their courses.
 Often times, these materials are posted to D2L.
 They are protected by copyright so your use of them has to comply with the copyright law and PCC policies.